Pietra Serena Fountain mask from the 20th century

 Description

 Fountain mask Pietra Serena depicting a stylized lion's head or a grim Tatar face; it is not easy to read due to the missing lower part corresponding to the fountain outlet, which makes identification difficult, yet at the same time adds a charm of ambiguity.
 Iron oxide traces on the forehead.
-Probably early 20th century.
+Probably from the early 20th century.

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
-It is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
 It originated during Napoleon's reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.